cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_03.rst

     In graph theory, multiple edges (also called parallel edges or a multi-edge), are two or more edges that are incident to the same two vertices.
     A simple graph has no multiple edges.

+#.  failover

+    A method of protecting computer systems from failure, in which standby equipment automatically takes over when the main system fails. e.g., the second server went into failover mode within a minute.